Towards the Detection of Diffusion Model Deepfakes: Frequency Analysis

-In a complementary experiment (see Supplement~\ref{app:logistic_regression}) inspired by Frank et al.~\cite{frankLeveragingFrequencyAnalysis2020} we try to answer whether the reduced amount of frequency artifacts makes \ac{DM}-generated images less detectable in the frequency domain.
-On the one hand, using a simple logistic regression classifier, \ac{DM}-generated images can be better classified in the frequency space than in pixel space.
-On the other hand, the detection accuracy in both frequency and pixel space is significantly lower compared to \ac{GAN}-generated images, which makes it difficult to draw conclusions.
-Nevertheless, the fact that a simple classifier performs significantly better on \ac{GAN}-generated images strengthens the hypothesis that they exhibit more pronounced generation traces than \ac{DM}-generated images.
+In a complementary experiment (see \cref{app:logistic_regression}) inspired by~\cite{frankLeveragingFrequencyAnalysis2020} we try to answer whether the reduced amount of frequency artifacts makes DM-generated images less detectable in the frequency domain.
+On the one hand, using a simple logistic regression classifier, DM-generated images can be better classified in the frequency space than in pixel space.
+On the other hand, the detection accuracy in both frequency and pixel space is significantly lower compared to GAN-generated images, which makes it difficult to draw conclusions.
+Nevertheless, the fact that a simple classifier performs significantly better on GAN-generated images strengthens the hypothesis that they exhibit stronger artifacts than images generated by \acp{DM}.